Event planning guidelines

 To APPLY for a license, please contact 250-469-8960 or email@example.com

 In support of tournaments and events, camping may be permitted in designated parks only: Parkinson Recreation Park, Mission Recreation Park, and Rutland Recreation Park.
-Details are reviewed through the Outdoor Event Permit process and prior approval is required from the Events Team.
-Terms and conditions may vary between events and locations
+Details are reviewed through the Outdoor Event Permit process and prior approval is required from the Event Services Team.
+Terms and conditions may vary between events and locations.

 The City of Kelowna has a variety of equipment available for rent or at no charge for permitted events on city property.
 Our Equipment Booking Form has a full breakdown of inventory and booking information.
 Equipment requests are made through the Outdoor Event Permit process.